 My love of cars did not start until after graduate school when Acura released the 1994 Acura Integra GS-R. I couldn't afford one at the time, not with the need to pay off student loans, so I instead bought a fifth-generation Honda Civic.
-A few years later, after that car was destroyed in an accident, I finally bought [my Acura], a flick-your-fingers-with-a-wide-grin five-speed manual transmission rush of adrenaline painted in Milano Red.
-I purchased the car used (pre-owned?) in 1996 from a then middle-aged golfer in New Jersey's well-to-do town of Clinton.
+A few years later, after that car was destroyed in an accident, I purchased a pre-owned Acura Integra GS-R, a flick-your-wrist-with-a-wide-grin five-speed manual transmission rush of adrenaline painted in Milano Red.
+I bought the car in 1996 from a then middle-aged golfer in New Jersey's well-to-do town of Clinton.
 In the two years he had owned it, the owner had driven it over 45,000 miles, and I drove it for another 120,000 miles.
 It wasn’t the fastest or most powerful, but for me, it was the most fun drive I have ever had.
 I drove it until 2006, when Bhavna insisted I trade in my impractical two-door sports car for a more practical four-door "responsible dad" sedan, e.g., a 2006 Honda Accord EX-L V6.

-As a boy living on small islands in the British West Indies in the late 1960-1980s, I was exposed only to cars from Japan and Europe, especially the United Kingdom (UK).
+As a boy growing up on small islands in the British West Indies in the late 1960-1980s, I was mainly exposed to cars from Japan and Europe, especially the United Kingdom (UK).
 At that time, the West Indies was an aftermarket for used (pre-owned?)
 Japanese and British cars.
-The Morris, Triumph, Datsun/Nissan, Toyota, Honda, Daihatsu, Mitsubishi, and Suzuki brands are all familiar.
-Similarly to Japan, all of the islands of the former British Commonwealth Caribbean drive on the left side of the road.
-American car companies didn't care to make left-hand drive cars.
+The Morris, Triumph, Datsun, Toyota, Honda, Isuzu, Daihatsu, Mazda, Mitsubishi, and Suzuki brands are all familiar.
+Similar to Japan, all of the islands of the former British Commonwealth Caribbean drive on the left side of the road.
+American car companies didn't (wouldn't) make right-hand drive cars.
 They were too large and used too much fuel.

 My dad had a Morris Mini, which, when we lived on the island of Bequia, served as the family car until his third son, my youngest brother, was born.
 While my dad was not a sports car driver, some of his friends took to rally racing Mini Coopers around a course near the Arnos Vale airport in the then British Overseas Territory of St. Vincent & The Grenadines.